Man-Wai Chu

 Professional & Community Affiliations

-Man-Wai Chu is on the review board of Alberta Journal of Educational Research and Research in Science Education.
-She is the President of the Canadian Educational Researchers’ Association (CERA), which is a constituent of the Canadian Society for the Study of Education (CSSE).
-Man-Wai is also a member of the American Educational Research Association (AERA), National Council on Measurement in Education (NCME), and CSSE.
+Man-Wai Chu is on the review board of the Research in Science Education.
+She is an Executive of the Canadian Educational Researchers’ Association (CERA), which is a constituent of the Canadian Society for the Study of Education (CSSE).
+She is also a member of the American Educational Research Association (AERA), National Council on Measurement in Education (NCME), and CSSE.

 Research